epbarger/epbarger.github.io/_posts/2016-01-10-resistor-calc.markdown

 categories: resistor-calculator
 ---

-Just for the record, the phrase *'resistor calculator'* doesn't make much sense to me.
-It's really an encoder/decoder, not a calculator.
-However it seems like most people call this sort of tool a calculator so I'll stick with that.
-I'm probably wrong anyway.

 [ResistorCalc.net](http://www.resistorcalc.net) is a simple tool that converts between four-band resistor color codes and their value.
 The page is written in Javascript, with a little jQuery for DOM manipulation.
-It also works quite well on phones thanks to the powers of everyone's favorite responsive CSS framework.
+It also works quite well on phones thanks to the powers of [everyone's favorite responsive CSS framework](http://getbootstrap.com).

+The biggest challenge was parsing the variety of inputs the tool can get. *1K1*, *1.1k*, and *1100*, are all valid inputs for the same resistor value.
+When you add in extra decimals, zeros, and the optional tolerance portion, the input becomes tricky to sanitize!

 <div class='image-container'>
 ![Desktop](/assets/resistor_calc_1.png)